auth0/docs/articles/server-platforms/rails/05-linking-accounts.md

   pkgType: 'server'
 }) %>

-/_ TODO: REMOVE THIS line

-In this tutorial you'll learn how to use the Auth0 Rails SDK to explicitly link user accounts from different identity providers, allowing a user to authenticate from any of their accounts and still be recognized by your app and associated with the same user profile.
+In this tutorial you'll learn how to use the Auth0 Rails SDK to link user accounts from different identity providers, allowing a user to authenticate from any of their accounts and still be recognized by your app and associated with the same user profile.

-The sample application allows the users to log in with an initial provider, and provides a form that enables them to link another account to the first one using Auth0 Lock.
+The sample application allows the users to log in with an initial provider, and provides a form that enables them to link another account using Auth0 Lock.
 Click [here](/link-accounts) to learn more about account linking.

 ### 1. Add dependencies